 Sometimes I feel like I’ve been living in the dark ages when it comes to using my iPhone.
-Despite having owned one consistently for well over a decade, I always feel like I’m the last one to find out about clever tips and tricks that make them even more intuitive.
+Despite having owned one consistently for well over a decade, I always feel like I’m the last one to find out about clever tips and tricks that make the best iPhone devices even more intuitive.

 Yesterday I had a bit of a clear-out binge on my iPhone 11 Pro, deleting any apps I didn’t use or that were taking up unnecessary space.
 While I felt cleansed at the end of it, my home screen was now a complete and utter mess.
 There were gaps in rows and entire pages that were now only half-full, and the perfectionist in me couldn't leave it like that.